Budibase/website/content/blog/how-to-make-a-web-app/index.md

 draft ="false"
 +++

+{{< figure src="/how-to-make-a-web-app/how-to-make-a-web-app.jpg" attr="Picture by [Med Badr](https://unsplash.com/@medbadrc)" alt="How to make a web app" >}}

 In this post, I’m going to show you EXACTLY how to make a web app.

 In fact, this is the process I’ve used, revised and perfected over the last 5 years.

 I’ve used this exact process, or a version of it to build over 15 applications of all shapes and sizes.
 For me, this is 100% the best way to build web applications.

-But, before we start the  tutorial. a quick recap on what we define as a web application at Budibase.
+But, before we start the  tutorial, a quick recap on what we define as a web application at Budibase.

 ## What is a web app

-An interactive tool, built with web technologies (HTML, CSS, JS), which stores (Database, Files) and manipulates data (CRUD), and is used by a team  or single user.
+An interactive computer program, built with web technologies (HTML, CSS, JS), which stores (Database, Files) and manipulates data (CRUD), and is used by a team or single user to perform tasks over the internet.

 There is a lot of confusion around what exactly is a web app.
-We feel our definition above simplifies  what a web app is, for the purpose of this post.
+For the purpose of this post, we feel our definition above simplifies what a web app is.
 If you’re still unsure, we've included examples of what we believe are web apps, and what are not, below: